javiereyes21/pandas_challenge/README.md

 # pandas_challenge

+Description:

-district-wide standardized test results.
-Student's math and reading scores, as well as various information on the schools students attend.
+This dataset contains district-wide standardized test results, including students' math and reading scores, along with various details about the schools they attend.

+Objective:

-Aggregate the data to showcase obvious trends in school performance.
+Aggregate and analyze the data to identify key trends in school performance, focusing on overall results in math and reading.